DAVID J. WILLIS ATTORNEY

-Having offered the foregoing dire description of the legal risks of lease-options, it is nonetheless true that these are still useful devices if the term is 180 days or less or if the property is paid for (which means that a lender´s consent will not have to be obtained).
-Accordingly, one should not refrain from utilizing a 180 day (or less) lease-option if it is appropriate under the circumstances to do so – particularly if there is a reasonable possibility that the option could be exercised during that period.
-Also, if the parties decide in good faith to renew that option for another option term, they should not hesitate to do so.
+Having offered a dire description of the legal risks, it is nonetheless true that lease-options may still be useful if the term is 180 days or less or if the property is paid for (which means that a lender’s consent will not be needed).
+Accordingly, an investor should not avoid utilizing a 180 day (or less) lease-option if it is appropriate under the circumstances – particularly if there is a fair possibility that the option could be exercised during that period.
+Also, if the parties decide in good faith to renew the option for another short option term, they should not hesitate to do so.
 In this context, we recommend using a 179 day option term just to avoid any issue about whether or not the statute has been violated, since it is never a good idea to cut matters too close when dealing with legal deadlines.

 A Month-to-Month Lease Combined with an Option

-What if the lease is stated to be "month-to-month?"
-If it includes an option to purchase, do the requirements (and penalties) of Sec.
-5.062 et seq. apply?
-The answer is yes, so long as the term of the option fails to be expressly limited to 180 days or less.
+What if the lease is “month-to-month?”
+If it includes an option to purchase, do the requirements and penalties of Property Code sections 5.062 et seq. apply?
+The answer is likely yes, so long as the term of the option fails to be expressly limited to 180 days or less.
 Since the lease can easily extend for longer than 180 days, the option can as well.
-This arrangement is therefore an executory contract.
+Accordingly, a court would most likely find this arrangement to be an executory contract.